Digitalis cariensis

-Digitalis cariensis is a species of flowering plant in family Plantaginaceae.
-It is a type of foxglove.
-It is native from southwestern to southern Turkey.
+Digitalis cariensis is a type of foxglove and part of a flowering plant species in the family Plantaginaceae, native to southwestern to southern Turkey.

-In Muğla vilayet it is locally known as yüksükotu, which simply means 'foxglove' in general in the Turkish language.
-A more specific name for this species is ishalotu, but this word may also be used for different plants.
+In Muğla vilayet, it is locally known as yüksükotu, which generally means 'foxglove' in the Turkish language.
+A more specific name for this species is ishalotu, but the term may also be used for different plants.

 Taxonomy

 A certain Chr.
-Pinard travelled twice to the region of Caria in the Ottoman Empire, in 1842 and again in 1843, collecting plant specimens which he sent to Swiss botanist Alphonse de Candolle, who duly passed them on to the greatest expert of the flora of the Near and Middle East at the time, the also Swiss botanist Pierre Edmond Boissier.
+Pinard travelled twice to the region of Caria in the Ottoman Empire, first in 1842 and again in 1843.
+He collected plant specimens and sent them to Swiss botanist Alphonse de Candolle, who duly passed them on to the greatest expert of the flora of the Near and Middle East at the time, Pierre Edmond Boissier, also a Swiss botanist.
 As such Pinard collected the first scientific samples of the species Digitalis cariensis, as Boissier provisionally named it, in this region.
 Pinard sent a number of duplicates (especially in 1843), which could then be used to trade with other botanists to complete the knowledge of the region.
-Thus a herbarium specimen found its way to the celebrated British taxonomist George Bentham, whom had undertaken to write the chapter on the Scrophulariaceae, published 1846, in which the genus Digitalis has been placed at the time, in the Prodromus systematis naturalis regni vegetabilis, an attempt to describe all of the plants of the world begun by de Candolle's father.
+Thus, a herbarium specimen found its way to the celebrated British taxonomist George Bentham who had undertaken to write the chapter on the Scrophulariaceae, published in 1846, in which the genus Digitalis was placed at the time, in the Prodromus systematis naturalis regni vegetabilis.
+It was an attempt to describe all of the plants of the world, begun by de Candolle's father.
 Boissier had not yet described the species, and Bentham was thus the first to publish the name D. cariensis, attributing the authorship to Boissier, and writing that the name was in litteris, meaning 'in unpublished correspondence'.
 He was, however, unconvinced that D. cariensis was a distinct species, and synonymised it with D. orientalis, and as such did not provide a description of the taxon.
-Thus Bentham's publication violates articles 34.1.a, 34.1.c and 36.1 of the International Code of Botanical Nomenclature.
+Thus Bentham's publication violates articles 34.1.a, 34.1.c, and 36.1 of the International Code of Botanical Nomenclature.

-Digitalis cariensis was again published as a synonym of D. orientalis by the Frenchmen Hippolyte François Jaubert and Édouard Spach in their 1853 fifth volume of the Illustrationes Plantarum Orientalium, but unlike Bentham, they included a description of the taxon, this is thus the first valid publication of the name.
+Digitalis cariensis was again published as a synonym of D. orientalis by the Frenchmen Hippolyte François Jaubert and Édouard Spach in their 1853 fifth volume of the Illustrationes Plantarum Orientalium, but unlike Bentham, they included a description of the taxon.
+This is thus the first valid publication of the name.

 Digitalis orientalis, however, was a confused mess.
 It had first been described by the French biologist Jean-Baptiste Lamarck, but had also been used by the British botanist Philip Miller for another species.
-By the time of Jaubert and Spach four different species had become lumped together under this name -it was only in 1955 that the Russian botanist Lyudmila Ivanovna Ivanina finally teased apart the confusion.
+By the time of Jaubert and Spach, four different species had become lumped together under this name, and it was only in 1955 that the Russian botanist Lyudmila Ivanovna Ivanina finally teased apart the confusion.